 Upon arrival, a wonderland awaits.
 Birders will make good use of binoculars.
 Good luck getting the kids to do anything besides collect shells.
 Sunbathing and wading will never be so peaceful.
 Be sure to explore the lighthouse during open houses.
 Pack a picnic for a meal you are not soon to forget that will also fuel you for a day of exploration.

 Wash away daily life’s stress with a day at this man-made oasis.
 Children will be preoccupied by the large floating inflatable obstacle course and waterslide while adults can hop on a paddleboard or kayak.
 Break up your break from reality with a stop at Reef’s Café for drinks and a meal.
 The Sandbar is a swim-up tiki bar with your name on it.

 Make it a family fun day or boys’ day out fishing.
 Rent a charter at New Port Richey or make your way to Sunset Landing Marina, Hudson Beach Marina, Anclote Village Marina, Port Hudson Marina or Skeleton Key Marina along the Gulf of Mexico.
 With luck, red drum, spotted seatrout and common snook will be biting.
 If not, you’ve still had a day with breathtaking views away from it all.
 For a unique activity, try your hand at scalloping while snorkeling.

-New Port Richey is also home to Location de kayak Salty Dog, where you can pick out your canoe or kayak for a closer look at what the Gulf waters are home to.
+New Port Richey is also home to Salty Dog Kayak Rentals, where you can pick out your canoe or kayak for a closer look at what the Gulf waters are home to.